secinst/secinst.github.io/_posts/2020-04-13-java-hello-instrumentation.md

 export JAVA_TOOL_OPTIONS="-javaagent:/full/path/to/validating-agent-0.9-jar-with-dependencies.jar"
 ```

 Then restart your application server and try entering &lt;script&gt;alert("hacked")&lt;/script&gt;.
 You should see all those special characters turned into '_'.
-While this will defend against XSS, it's massive overkill.
-But hopefully it inspired you to think of some amazing new uses for instrumentation.
+Try your new agent out on a big application and you'll see that you didn't just fix one problem, you made this change *everywhere* you use getParameter().
+Note, we didn't cover many other sources of untrusted input - just this one call.
+And while this will defend against XSS, it's massive overkill.

 [[ IMAGE ]]

-# Closing Thoughts
+## Closing Thoughts

 So that's a whirlwind introduction to Java SI.
+Hopefully this inspired you to think of some amazing new uses for instrumentation.
 Please let me know if this was helpful to you in the comments below.